Hornsea Wind Farm: Construction

 By the time construction commenced in 2020, the selected area was to the east and north of Hornsea One and the specification had been set as 165 8 MW turbines giving a rated capacity of 1.4 GW.
 The inter-array cables were supplied by JDR Cable Systems, installed by Seaway 7, and operate at 66 kV.

 As of April 2021, a third of the turbine foundations had been installed and the remaining turbines are set to be installed during the second half of 2021.

 The first turbine was in place by the end of May 2021, and on 23 June 2021 Ørsted announced that the 16th turbine to be added to the Hornsea Two array was the 1,000th turbine they had installed in UK waters, fifteen years after they installed their first, which was part of the 30-turbine Barrow Offshore Wind Farm, off the coast of Cumbria.
 Having completed the offshore substation, first power was achieved by 20 December 2021, and became fully operational in August 2022.
 By doing so, Hornsea Project 2 overtook Hornsea One as the largest offshore wind farm in the world.
 Hornsea Two has two diesel-electric crew ships, where crews stay for two weeks while maintaining the turbines.

 Hornsea Project 3

-Project 3 will be to the east of Projects 1 and 2, with a capacity of 2.9 GW over 696 km2.
+Project 3 will be to the east of Projects 1 and 2, with a capacity of 2.9 GW over 696 km2 once completed it will be the largest offshore wind farm in the world.
 DONG Energy (which in November 2017 changed its name to Ørsted) began consultation on the project's development in May 2016. Ørsted submitted a Development consent application in 2018 and consent was granted on 31 December 2020.
-In early 2023, consent was also given to a battery storage power station at Swardeston, expected at 300 MW / 600 MWh.
+In early 2023, consent was also given to a 600MWh capacity (300MW output) battery storage power station at Swardeston, consisting of 120 Tesla megapack units.
 Hornsea 3 began construction in 2023, and is expected to complete at the end of 2027.
+In December 2025, Ørsted sold half to Apollo Global Management for $6.1 billion.

 The wind farm will be equipped with up to 231 Siemens Gamesa 14-236 DD offshore wind turbines, each with a 14MW capacity.

+Construction

+The very wet winter of 2024/25 complicated the installation of the sub-surface onshore cables.
+Flint cobbles also impacted the horizontal directional drilling for the cables at the shoreline.

+The offshore HVDC converter was manufactured in Map Ta Phut, Thailand, then transported to Haugesund, Norway for fit out of the high-voltage electrical equipment.

+In February 2026, the first XXL monopile foundations for the project arrived at Teesworks.
+Each is around 90 m long, between 8 and 11 m in diameter, and weighs 1,670 tonnes.
+These were manufactured by Haizea Wind Group in Bilbao, Spain.

+In March 2026, installation of the first export cable was completed by Jan De Nul.
+Consisting of two HVDC cables, it connects the wind farm to an onshore converter station near Swardeston, Norfolk.